-Views are the Voxa way of handling replies to the user, they're templates of responses that can have a context as defined by your variables and Model
+Views are the Voxa way of handling replies to the user, they're templates of responses using a simple javascript DSL.
+They can contain ssml and include cards.

-There are 5 responses in the following snippet: LaunchIntent.OpenResponse, ExitIntent.Farewell, HelpIntent.HelpAboutSkill,Count.Say and Count.tell
+There are 5 responses in the following snippet: LaunchIntent.OpenResponse, ExitIntent.Farewell, HelpIntent.HelpAboutSkill,Count.Say and Count.Tell